srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.2.0 ( Jan 03, 2023 ) =
+* [Header Extras] - New features added to Bricks' header template - (overlay headers, sticky on scroll, hide header after scrolling X added to any breakpoint globally, or per page/template).
+* [Header Row] - New element for more easily building headers in bricks (supports conditionally appearing in overlay or sticky headers, change styles when sticky etc).
+* [Pro Slider] - Added an option to change all aria-labels for pagination, nav arrows etc.
+* [Pro Slider] - Added a "conditional slider" option to disable slider if not enough slides to fill the slider viewport.
+* [Pro Slider] - Added an option to set horizontal flex alignment if there are not enough slides.
+* [Pro Slider] - Added an option to delay the first staggered animation.
+* [Pro Slider] - "Focus" setting can now be changed per breakpoint.
+* [Toggle Switch] - Query loop can now be used to populate "multiple labels".
+* [Dynamic Table] - New "Stackable table" option for stacking columns on mobile.
+* [Burger Trigger] - Now possible to hide the button text at different breakpoints.
+* [Interactive Cursor] - Cursor will now automatically shrink if moving position over an iFrame.
+* [Interactive Cursor] - Fixed the issue with cursor not reacting to readmore/less buttons.
+* [General] - Fixed compatibility issue with OffCanvas/Modal template dropdown with Bricks v1.6+.
+* [Dynamic Lightbox] - Fixed an issue with overflow resetting to "auto" on mobile.
+* [Table of Contents] - Fixed an issue where collapse depth wouldn't apply.

 = 1.1.9 ( Nov 23, 2022 ) =
 * [Pro Accordion] - New element for building nestable and accessible accordions.